Time for a spinach and smoked haddock quiche then!

-Quiches are so very easy to make and they are a great lunch, dinner or entree idea you can easily make in advance!
+Quiches are so very easy to make and they make such a great lunch, dinner or entree idea!
+Especially because you can easily make them in advance!

 Spinach & Smoked Haddock Quiche